-The second major contribution of this study is to offer three elements of fashion brand relevance: equitable, bearable, and viable.
+The second major contribution of this study is to offer three elements of fashion brand relevance: equitable, bearability, and viable.
 Equitable refers to whether a consumer's selection of a fashion brand is a social economic fit.
-Bearable refers to a consumer's selection of fashion brands with respect to social and individual fit.
+Bearability refers to a consumer's selection of fashion brands with respect to social and individual fit.
 Viable is suitability of a fashion brand for what it is intended to do within the economic and individual context, such as clothes for special events.

 The third major contribution is the SCFBE model, which describes how people are socially engaged with fashion brands through SMPs.
 This model enables conceptualization of fashion brand relevance for social media users and the specific drivers that can lead to buying decisions.
 The results of this study are supported by social impact theory, which describes the impact of strength and immediacy on buying decisions.
 For example, this study has found that a strong source (e.g., wisdom of friends) can engage many close friends, who share useful information about commonly liked brands.
 The second important factor of social impact theory is immediacy (i.e., the shorter the physical distance, the greater the impact).
-The results of this study revealed that the use of SMPs provided opportunities to social media users to fully engage with those who shared their interests, whose recommendations have a high impact because of their proximity (see Figure 6).
+The results of this study revealed that the use of SMPs provided opportunities to social media users to fully engage with those who shared their interests, whose recommendations have a high impact because of their proximity (see Fig. 6).
+Based on this theoretical contribution, nine propositions are developed that are given below:

-Based on this theoretical contribution, nine propositions are developed.
-In the context of social brand engagement, the first proposition is that social media actors (i.e., celebrities, opinion leaders, fashion experts, crowd and brands users) can enhance social motivation and social media engagement with fashion brands.
-The second proposition is that social 'liking' (i.e., social networking appraisal, likes, dislikes, and sharing of audio, videos, and pictures) can increase the level of social fashion brand engagement.
-The third proposition is that socially generated tendency can be enhanced through the wisdom of crowds in relation to specific fashion brands.
-The fourth proposition is that individual warmth (i.e., fashion trendsetters and fashion trend followers) can increase passion or social brand engagement.
-In the context of brand relevance, the fifth proposition is equitable (i.e., social economic fit) and so a combination of different brands may be more relevant in terms of social economic fit.
-Therefore, these social economic fit combinations can enhance the intentions of people to purchase fashion brands.
-The sixth proposition is bearable (i.e., socially appreciated fashion and personal fit, like height, personality, color match, and personal liking): a bearable fit can enhance some people's intentions to purchase fashion brands.
-The seventh proposition is viable (i.e., individual economic fit), which means that individuals love to wear fashion brands when these are available at discount prices.
-An individual economic fit can enhance the intentions of customers to purchase fashion brands.
-In the context of the drivers of buying decisions for fashion brands, the eighth proposition is that consumer fashion brand engagement is tempered by compliance in the sense that social media users accept the opinions of people they are close to because they trust their recommendations and experiences of fashion brands.
-For example, the recommendations and experiences of friends and family members can enhance purchasing decisions for fashion brands.
-The final proposition is that high socialization can enhance social brand engagement, whereas rewards and benefits can enhance consumer brand engagement.
+P1: Social media actors (i.e., celebrities, opinion leaders, fashion experts, crowd and brands users) can enhance social motivation and social media engagement with fashion brands.

+P2: The social 'liking' (i.e., social networking appraisal, likes, dislikes, and sharing of audio, videos, and pictures) can increase the level of social fashion brand engagement.

+P3: The socially generated tendency can be enhanced through the wisdom of crowds in relation to specific fashion brands.

+P4: The individual warmth (i.e., fashion trendsetters and fashion trend followers) can increase passion or social brand engagement.

+P5: A combination of different brands complementing social economic fit (equitable fit) can enhance intentions to purchase.

+P6: Socially accepted personal fit (bearability) can enhance intentions to purchase.

+P7: An individual economic fit (viability) can enhance the intentions to purchase.

+P8: The recommendations and experiences of friends and family members can enhance purchasing decisions for fashion brands.

+P9: The high socialization can enhance social brand engagement, whereas rewards and benefits can enhance consumer brand engagement.

-Limitations and Future Directions
+Limitations and future directions